-If an employee is eligible for Medicare Part A (hospital insurance) and Part B (medical insurance) and doesn’t enroll when they’re first eligible, they may have to pay a late enrollment penalty for Part B. The penalty is a 10% increase in their Part B premium for each full 12-month period that they were eligible for Part B but didn’t enroll.
+If an individual is eligible for Medicare Part A (hospital insurance) and Part B (medical insurance) and doesn’t enroll when they’re first eligible, they may have to pay a late enrollment penalty for Part B. The penalty is a 10% increase in their Part B premium for each full 12-month period that they were eligible for Part B but didn’t enroll.
 This penalty is permanent and added to their Part B premium for as long as they have Part B (unless they qualify for assistance).

-Employees might also face a gap in coverage if they don’t enroll in Part B and don’t have coverage through another healthcare plan.
+Individuals might also face a gap in coverage if they don’t enroll in Part B and don’t have coverage through another healthcare plan.
 They’ll need to wait until the next general enrollment period (January 1 to March 31 each year) to enroll in Part B, and their coverage won’t start until the first day of the month after they sign up.

 2. Parts C and D

-If an employee is eligible for Medicare Advantage (Part C) or Prescription Drug plans (Part D) and doesn’t enroll when they’re first eligible, they may face a late enrollment penalty if they enroll later.
+If an individual is eligible for Medicare Advantage (Part C) or Prescription Drug plans (Part D) and doesn’t enroll when they’re first eligible, they may face a late enrollment penalty if they enroll later.
 The penalty amount and duration depend on the plan and how long they went without coverage.

 4. What are the different parts of Medicare, and what do they cover?

 Medicare is divided into four parts: Part A, Part B, Part C, and Part D.